 Hmmm… So I’m hearing that Bush vs. Gore recount-the-first by a Florida publication reports no change in the ultimate result.
 Interesting.
 I like this answer, because it mirrors what happened, thereby making everything much easier.
-And easy is [of course] what we should all be working toward.
+And easy is what we should all be working toward.

 I got my changes made… I’m now listed as a double Bachelor of Arts, English and Anthropology.
 My English will be completely done at the end of this semester.
 Anthropology will finish after summer.
 Then I’m in some serious shit… What do I do with myself then?